-My Oma Sieghilde’s creamy German potato salad ('cremiger Kartoffelsalat' in German) with lots of dill pickles, eggs, Wiener sausages, and (you guessed it) plenty of potatoes, makes a great contribution to an outdoor or indoor outing with family and friends.
-When I spend time in Germany in the summers, it's a must-have for grilling outside, served with grilled German bratwurst, Schwenkbraten and baguette!
+My Oma Sieghilde’s creamy mayo-base potato salad ('cremiger Kartoffelsalat' in German) with lots of dill pickles, eggs, Wiener sausages, and (you guessed it) plenty of potatoes, makes a great contribution to an outdoor or indoor outing with family and friends.
+Whether I'm in Germany or not, it's a must-have for grilling outside, served with bratwurst and freshly baked bread!
+67 percent of Germans prefer potato salad as a side for grilling.

-- Vegetable or chicken broth work in this potato salad recipe.
+- Vegetable or chicken broth works in this potato salad recipe.
 You will warm it up with some of the other dressing ingredients before folding in the mayo after cooling it down.

 - Pickle juice from your pickle jar.